TrudAX/denistrunin-blog/src/posts/integration-inboundwebsales/index.md

 ## Planning and Scoping Integration Project

-Before diving into the technical implementation, I recommend organizing a kickoff meeting involving key stakeholders from both the Dynamics 365 Finance and Operations (D365FO) team and the external web application provider.
+Before diving into the technical implementation, I recommend organising a kickoff meeting involving key stakeholders from both the Dynamics 365 Finance and Operations (D365FO) team and the external Web application provider.
 During this meeting, ensure you cover the following critical points:

 ### Define the Web API Endpoint and Parameters